Visas and Sponsorship

 Temporary Creative Worker Route: Visas

-To obtain a temporary creative worker visa, the applicant (or their sponsor) applies and pays online.
-The applicant attends an appointment at a visa application centre to submit their biometrics (fingerprints and photographs).
-At the appointment, their passport and application paperwork are handed over and sent for assessment and processing.
-When the visa is approved, the applicant’s passport will be returned with (usually) a 30-day travel vignette.
-The rest of the visa is then provided on a biometric residence permit (BRP) card – once they are in the UK.
-The process usually takes around 3 weeks from the date of the appointment.
+To obtain a Temporary Creative Worker visa, the applicant (or their sponsor) applies and pays online.
+Most applicants* must attend an appointment at a visa application centre to submit their biometrics (fingerprints and photographs).
+At the appointment, their passport and application paperwork are handed over and sent for processing.

 Temporary Creative Worker Route: Certificates of Sponsorship

-A CoS is not a physical certificate, but rather a reference number which holds the applicant’s information (inputted by a Sponsor), specifically their personal details and role on the production.
+A CoS is not a physical certificate, but rather a reference number which holds the applicant’s information (inputted by a Sponsor – see below), specifically their personal details and role on the production.
 The applicant presents this number and their passport when they arrive in the UK.
-They should then receive a stamp; this gives them the right to work in the UK, on the production until the date on the stamp.
-Therefore, it’s important to get a stamp (and not – for example – to go through the e-gates at the airport).
+They should then receive a stamp; this gives them the right to work in the UK, on that particular production, until the date on the stamp.
+Therefore, it’s important to get a stamp and not – for example – go through the e-gates at the airport.

 Read more about the Temporary Creative Worker Route